quantaosun/Ambertools-OpenMM-MD/README.md

 ```
 conda install jupyter
 ```
-Start jupyter notebook and run the "Amber_local.ipynb"
+Start jupyter notebook and run the "Amber-OpenMM-MD.ipynb"
 ```
 jupyter notebook Amber-OpenMM-MD.ipynb
 ```
-# If you have problem opening jupyter notebook in your "NAMD-MD" environment, try
+# If you have problem opening jupyter notebook in your "Amber-OpenMM-MD" environment, try
 ```
 conda remove jupyter
 ```